The Bessel function expression of characteristic function: Preliminaries

 \section{Preliminaries}

-In this section, we first present a brief overview of elliptical symmetric distributions and some special functions such as the generalized hypergeometric series and the Bessel functions that we will be used here.
+In this section, we first present a brief overview of elliptical distributions, some special functions such as the generalized hypergeometric series and the Bessel functions, and an alternative expression for characteristic function of the uniform distribution on the unit sphere surface in $\Bbb{R}^n$.